How to get from San Cristobal de las Casas to Oaxaca

 San Cristobal de las Casas to Oaxaca by Bus

 Taking the bus from San Cristobal de las Casas to Oaxaca is a long journey, but it isn’t that bad when you travel overnight.
-With the night bus, you’ll still get to use your daytime for exploring, and you can save a night on accommodation.
+With the night bus, you can still use your daytime for exploring, and you can save a night on accommodation.

 Step 1: San Cristobal City Centre to Bus Terminal

-Buses from San Cristobal de las Casas to Oaxaca depart from ADO Express Bus Terminal.
-This terminal is a 5-minute walk from Plaza 31 de Marzo in the city centre.
+Buses from San Cristobal de las Casas to Oaxaca depart from Autobuses OCC (Terminal San Cristobal del las Casas).
+This station is about 3 km from Plaza 31 de Marzo in the city centre.

 Step 2: San Cristobal de las Casas to Oaxaca by Bus

-All buses are first class and include AC, reclining seats, and a toilet.
-There will also be a few stops along the way to allow you to use the toilet and stretch your legs.
+All buses come with air conditioning, reclining seats and a toilet.
+There will also be a few scheduled stops along the way so you can stretch your legs and use the facilities.

-Tickets are available at the bus station, so you’ll want to get there at least 30 minutes before the bus departure.
-If tickets are already sold out for your desired time, you’ll have to wait for the next trip.
+Tickets are available at the bus station, so it’s best to arrive at least 30 minutes before departure.
+If tickets for your preferred time are sold out, you’ll need to wait for the next bus.

-For this route, we suggest booking your tickets online in advance via BookAway to secure your seat.
+To avoid the hassle, we suggest booking your tickets online in advance via BookAway.

 Step 3: Oaxaca Bus Terminal to City Centre

-You will be dropped off at the main station, Central de Autobuses de Oaxaca, about 1 km north of the city centre.
+You will be dropped off at Oaxaca’s main bus station, Central de Autobuses ADO, about 2 km north of the city centre.

 Located within the stunning historic centre, Ayook is housed within the remnants of an 18th century house, but with a modern twist.
 It’s interior boasts a warm and cosy feel, thanks to the impressive wooden features and perfectly placed lighting.
 After just a glimpse at the hotel’s pictures, you’re guaranteed to want to stay here!
 You’ll feel like you’re staying in the height of luxury, without paying the price for it.
 The granduer continues with the à la carte breakfast served every morning.
 The beds are huge, with memory foam pillows, perfect for starfishing all night long.